Psyllium Husk Pudding

 Step 7

-And I garnished it with pieces of dried apricots.
+Finally, garnish with bits of dried apricots.

 Psyllium Husk Pudding - Step 7